elastic/curator/README.md

 # Curator

 Have time-series indices in Elasticsearch?
 This is the tool for you!

+Like a museum curator manages the exhibits and collections on display, Elasticsearch Curator helps you curate, or manage your time-series indices, with commands like:

+    delete
+    optimize
+    close
+    snapshot
+    alias

+…and more!

 See the new [Documentation Wiki](http://github.com/elasticsearch/curator/wiki)!

 ## Versioning